laingdk/Moon/_posts/2017-01-25-simulations-of-the-market-for-lemons.md

 ### Computing the market value

-To compute what I call the market value, I use the sum of the values of all cars sold, minus the sum of the values of all cars not sold:
+To compute what I call the market value, I used the sum of the values of all cars sold, minus the sum of the values of all cars not sold:

 $$\text{Market value} = \sum_{0}^{n}s_i - \sum_{0}^{m}k_j$$